-By way of example, I recently learned, on a CBC Radio The Current broadcast, that Veronica Foster – also known as Ronnie the Bren Gun Girl during the Second World War – performed as a musician at Old Mill Toronto during the postwar years.
+By way of example, I recently learned, on a CBC The Current broadcast, that Veronica Foster – also known as Ronnie the Bren Gun Girl during the Second World War – performed as a musician at Old Mill Toronto during the postwar years.

 Despite the image associated with her “Ronnie” persona, Veronica Foster was a non-smoker.
 At an event at the Small Arms Building at Dixie Road and Lakeshore Blvd.
 East in Mississauga, her daughter informed me that Veronica Foster only smoked when asked to, during the National Film Board photo session that established her persona as Ronnie the Bren Gun Girl.